realmagicgreen/magicgreen11ty/src/articles/2018-06-15-evoware-not-plastic.md

 ### Seaweed-Based Packaging

 {% assign name = '-04' %}
-{% include partials/image.html, name: name, caption: 'seaweed farming is spread all over Indonesia, a country of more than 18.000 islands' %}
+{% include 'partials/image.html', name: 'name', caption: 'seaweed farming is spread all over Indonesia, a country of more than 18.000 islands' %}

 Evo-ware collaborate with local seaweed farmers to provide best quality seaweed to bring you many benefits.
 Our seaweed-based packaging's patent has been granted, and we have received halal and safety guarantee certificate.

 {% assign name = '-05' %}
-{% include partials/image.html, name: name, caption: 'Seaweed farming is the practice of cultivating and harvesting seaweed' %}
+{% include 'partials/image.html', name: 'name', caption: 'Seaweed farming is the practice of cultivating and harvesting seaweed' %}